-A proposal to amend part 39 of the Federal Aviation Regulations (14 CFR part 39) to include an AD that would apply to SOCATA-Groupe AEROSPATIALE, Model TBM 700 airplanes was published in the Federal Register on September 16, 1997 (62 FR 48506).
-The action proposed to require revising the Limitations Section of the FAA-approved Airplane Flight Manual (AFM) to specify procedures that would:

-• Require flight crews to immediately request priority handling from Air

-Traffic Control to exit severe icing conditions (as determined by certain visual cues);

-- Prohibit flight in severe icing conditions (as determined by certain visual cues); - Prohibit use of the autopilot when ice is formed aft of the protected surfaces of the wing, or when an unusual lateral trim condition exists; and - Require that all icing wing inspection lights be operative prior to flight into known or forecast icing conditions at night.
+- Federal Register on September 16, 1997 (62 FR 48517).
+The action proposed to require revising the Limitations Section of the FAA-approved Airplane Flight Manual (AFM) to specify procedures that would: - Require flight crews to immediately request priority handling from Air Traffic Control to exit severe icing conditions (as determined by certain visual cues); - Prohibit flight in severe icing conditions (as determined by certain visual cues): - Prohibit use of the autopilot when ice is formed aft of the protected surfaces of the wing, or when an unusual lateral trim condition exists; - Require that all icing wing inspection lights be operative prior to flight into known or forecast icing conditions at night.